 Theory and Practice of Intercultural Competence | ||

 To be completed alongside the internship or study away experience.
 The experiential learning component must focus on the same language community as the elective coursework.
-This non-credit course is a prerequisite for enrolling in the capstone LANG1800. | ||
+All prerequisite assignments are made available for asynchronous completion in Canvas. | ||

-LANG 1800 | Capstone Seminar in Intercultural Competence | |
+Capstone Seminar in Intercultural Competence | ||

 Language Study: Choose 2 courses taught in the same language and in the language needed for the experiential learning component from the list of electives.
-Courses marked with an asterisk that should count toward this requirement must be taught in the target language. | 2 | |
+Courses listed below represent the minimum level required to fulfill the language requirement.
+Courses at higher levels must be taught in the target language. | 2 | |

 Second-Year Arabic (and above*) | ||